JohnDeved/REPO_Shop_Items_in_Level/README.md

 - BepInEx-BepInExPack-5.4.2100

 ## Known Issues
-- Currently only supports item upgrades (more item types will be supported in the future via config updates)
+- Currently only supports item upgrades (more item types as well as custom spawn rates will be supported in the future via config updates)
+- Upgrades sometimes spawn in unreachable places, such as inside textures.

 ## Version History
 - 1.0.0: Initial release